Skip to Content

 Leadenhall Market

-Next cross London Bridge, continue past Monument Tube station and on up Gracechurch Street to Leadenhall Market (0.7 miles).
-This Victorian covered market started life as a meat market but is now home to restaurants, fashion and gift shops.
-It featured as Diagon Alley in the first Harry Potter film, Harry Potter and the Philosopher’s Stone.
-And inside the market you’ll also find a second location for the Leaky Cauldron, which was different in the first film – just look for the blue door at 42 Bull’s Head Passage, which is now an opticians’ office.
+On screen, Leadenhall Market featured as Diagon Alley in the first Harry Potter film, Harry Potter and the Philosopher’s Stone (2001).
+You’ll also find a second location for the Leaky Cauldron inside the market, which used a different location for the first film – look for the blue door at 42 Bull’s Head Passage, which is now an opticians’ office.

 Leadenhall Victorian covered market in London